Sorry, you need to enable JavaScript to visit this website.

 While this product is made under strict hygienic conditions, it is not sterile.
 Failure to follow instructions on preparation and storage may make your baby ill.

 Pull the safety seal and open the lid.
-The scoop is provided under the lid.
 Lift the tab, pull on the foil seal, carefully and safely remove the seal and dispose of it.

 Wash hands well.
 Wash and sterilise all utensils according to manufacturers’ instructions.

 Boil 1 litre of fresh tap water.
 Allow boiled water to cool for no more than 30 minutes.
-Measure the required amount of water (see feeding guide) into a sterilised bottle, carefully – the water is hot.
 Do not use artificially softened or repeatedly boiled water.

-Using only the scoop provided, add the correct number of scoops of powder (see feeding guide), levelling off each scoop with the back of a clean, dry knife.
-Store the scoop in suspension inside the can and replace lid.
+Strictly follow the feeding table.
+First, pour water into a sterilised bottle, carefully - it is hot.
+Then add the powder using only the scoop provided, carefully levelling off each scoop with the back of a clean dry knife.
+Store the scoop across the inner rim of the can and replace the lid.

 Place the sterilised teat and cap on the bottle and shake well until powder is fully dissolved.
 Cool bottle under cold running water or in a bowl or jug of cold water until lukewarm, do not immerse the teat.
 Test temperature by shaking a few drops onto the inside of your wrist.